Can Vitamins and a Healthy Diet Lower Your Risk of Hearing Loss?

-You might blame your hearing loss on listening to loud music or subjecting yourself to high-pitched machinery noises on the job.
-But the truth is, there are a wide variety of lifestyle factors that contribute to hearing loss and hearing loss prevention – and the quality of your diet is one of them.
+When it comes to hearing loss, we often point fingers at loud music or noisy work environments.
+But what if the foods you eat could play a role in protecting your hearing?
+The truth is, there are a wide variety of lifestyle factors that contribute to hearing loss and hearing loss prevention—and the quality of your diet is one of them.

-Doctors love recommending fish oil supplements to support heart health.
-But you probably didn’t know that fish oil – even simply eating fish – could help your hearing.
-According to the American Journal of Clinical Nutrition, eating two helpings of fish per week reduces instances of age-related hearing in adults (aged 50 and up) by 42%.
+Fish oil is famous for supporting heart health, but it turns out that it can benefit your hearing too.
+According to the American Journal of Clinical Nutrition, eating two helpings of fish per week can reduce age-related hearing in adults (aged 50 and up).

-If you don't want to eat a fresh plate of tilapia or blackened Mahi Mahi twice a week, you can achieve the same benefits by taking your doctor-recommend fish oil pills.
-Look for them on the supplement shelf at your local grocery store.
+If you’re not a fan of fish, you can achieve the same benefits by taking your doctor-recommended fish oil pills.
+Look for them on the supplement shelf at your local grocery store or pharmacy.

 Magnesium

-Oregon State University reports that 61% of U.S. adults consume less than the EAR (Estimated Average Requirement) for magnesium.
-That’s not surprising considering how many Americans don’t like to eat their nuts and veggies.
+Magnesium is essential for many bodily functions, but it’s also a critical nutrient for protecting against hearing loss.
+Yet, research from Oregon State University reports that 61% of U.S. adults consume less magnesium than the EAR (Estimated Average Requirement), which isn’t surprising considering how many Americans don’t like to eat their nuts and veggies.
 Nevertheless, scientific studies show that higher levels of magnesium consumption protect us against noise-induced hearing loss.

 Folic Acid

-Doctors often reference folic acid (also known as Vitamin B9 or folate) as a pregnancy supplement.
-Consuming this nutrient in sufficient quantities helps to protect spinal cord and brain development in babies.
-In addition to prenatal health, a 2007 scientific study shows that folic acid supplementation can delay the onset of age-related hearing loss for the lower frequency sound ranges.
+While folic acid (also known as Vitamin B9 or folate) is commonly associated with prenatal health, it also plays a significant role in hearing health.
+A 2007 study shows that folic acid supplementation can delay the onset of age-related hearing loss for the lower frequency sound ranges.

-Speak with your doctor before taking folic acid supplements or vitamins with folic acid because it may not be health-appropriate for people with certain conditions – especially patients with cancer, kidney problems, heart stents, or pernicious anemia (vitamin B12 deficiency).
+Speak with your doctor before taking folic acid supplements because it may not be health-appropriate for people with certain conditions–especially patients with cancer, kidney problems, heart stents, or pernicious anemia (vitamin B12 deficiency).

 Vitamin C, E, B12, and Beta Carotene

 We have seen claims that vitamins C, E, B12, and beta carotene help to reduce hearing loss (beta carotene is a precursor to vitamin A).
-While experts disagree on whether there is a true correlation between these nutrients and hearing loss prevention, this scientific study claims that consuming higher amounts of vitamin C, E, B12, or beta carotene could reduce the chances of hearing decline in adult males.
+While experts disagree on whether there is a true correlation between these nutrients and hearing loss prevention, this scientific study claims that consuming higher amounts of these vitamins could reduce the risk of hearing decline, particularly in older adult males.

 While scientists might have different opinions, we can all agree that vitamins C, E, B12, and beta carotene are great for your health.
-So you might want to consider consuming more citrus for vitamin C; carrots and sweet potatoes for beta carotene; nuts and seeds for vitamin E; and fish, meat, poultry, eggs, and yogurt for vitamin B12.
+You may want to consider consuming more citrus for vitamin C; carrots and sweet potatoes for beta carotene; nuts and seeds for vitamin E; and fish, meat, poultry, eggs, and yogurt for vitamin B12.

-If you decide to take B12 supplements, consider a B-complex pill that contains folic acid (B9).
+If you’re considering supplements, a B-complex pill that contains folic acid (B9) could be a great choice.
 According to the American Journal of Clinical Nutrition, B12 taken with B9 was shown to reduce instances of age-related hearing loss in women between the ages of 60 and 71.
 B12 and folic acid deficiencies are some of the most common nutrient deficiencies among seniors, so again, vitamin B complex supplementation is an excellent idea no matter what.

 Vitamin A

-Of course, there are many reasons to take vitamin A – such as the tremendous benefits it brings to your eyes, bones, and cells.
-You can increase vitamin A consumption by taking supplements or eating more apricots, cabbage, carrots, grapefruit, lettuce, spinach, sweet potatoes, tomatoes, and watermelon.
+Of course, there are many reasons to take vitamin A–such as the tremendous benefits it brings to your eyes, bones, and cells.
+To increase your vitamin A intake, enjoy foods such as sweet potatoes, spinach, carrots, tomatoes, apricots, cabbage, and watermelon.
+If you prefer a supplement, you can easily find vitamin A options at your local pharmacy or grocery store.

 Resveratrol